cakephp/docs/en/controllers/components/authentication.rst

 makes AuthComponent more suitable for building APIs.

-For stateless authenticators the ``storage`` config should be set to ``Memory`` so that AuthComponent does not use session to storage user record.
+For stateless authenticators the ``storage`` config should be set to ``Memory`` so that AuthComponent does not use session to store user record.
 You may also want to set config ``unauthorizedRedirect`` to ``false`` so that AuthComponent throws a ``ForbiddenException`` instead of default behavior of redirecting to referrer.